 Those propagating the ideology of the middle class – not only politicians but also marketeers, the business sector, financiers and development agencies – have something to gain from a system in which we’re all jostling over advantages in property-ownership, education, and other social and material assets.
 A great amount of money is put into circulation through our investments, and those in privileged positions can pocket some of it.
 The gains are also political: if we’re all scrambling to get a leg up in a competition over the same assets and jobs, we’re more likely to keep a wary eye on our competitors than to ask pointed questions about the system that forces us to make such efforts with no guarantee that they’d pay off.
 You can think about it as a contemporary version of the age-old strategy of divide and rule: having us duke it out against each other while those in power retain it at our expense.
 But ideology doesn’t need to be propagated so much if people buy into it anyway, and take its tenets for granted.
 And they do, to varying extents.
 The distinction matters, then, insofar as it helps us gauge how successful the ideology is.

-So the middle class is a myth.
+So the middle class, and ultimately an income that’s considered middle class, is a myth.
 A fallacy, an ideology, and one that we’re all getting squeezed out of one way or another.
 Why do we still hold onto the ideology that surrounds it?

 Because there is one important sense in which we do indeed ascend or descend socially as an outcome of our investment — and that is the relative sense.
 Bigger investors usually do better than smaller ones.
 Early investors in homeownership can profit from the rising real estate prices that latecomers’ investments set off, and they can even charge them rent.
 People who already have credentials have the first bid on good jobs.
 They can also protect the value of their credentials by raising entry criteria to their schools, disciplines, or professions, limiting widespread access to them.
 People who live in a nice neighborhood can keep its value high through zoning laws that set an income floor on others.